dmrom7/geogbrowns/content/authors/sonia/_index.md

 ---
 # Display name
-title: Missing!
+title: Sonia Pighini

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: We are still looking Geography Masters student representant
+role: MScR student

 # Organizations/Affiliations
 organizations: